All The Latest Updated Movie Release Dates Including James Bond, Wonder Woman, and Matrix 4

 New release date: April 1, 2022

 This release date is quite the push back compared to its earlier plan to release on May 21st, 2021.
 While production had to stop due to the pandemic, it will shortly resume.
-The reason for such a dramatic pushback has more to do with the re-shuffling of all of Warner Bros films, as Godzilla vs. Kong bumped The Matrix 4 out of its previous spot.
+The reason for such a dramatic pushback has more to do with the re-shuffling of all of Warner Bros films, as Godzilla vs. Kong bumped The Matrix 4 out of its previous spot, so that gives us extra time to guess at The Matrix 4 script and how it got Keanu back.

 Image via Warner Bros.
 Pictures.